 In accordance with section 10(a) of the Federal Advisory Committee Act (FACA) (5 U.S.C.
-Appendix 2), this notice announces the second semi-annual meeting of the Advisory Panel on Ambulatory Payment Classification (APC) Groups (the Panel) for 2009.
-The purpose of the Panel is to review the APC groups and their associated weights and to advise the Secretary of the Department of Health and Human Services (the Secretary) and the Administrator of the Centers for Medicare & Medicaid Services (CMS) (the Administrator) concerning the clinical integrity of the APC groups and their associated weights.
-We will consider the Panel's advice as we address comments and complete the final rule that updates the hospital Outpatient Prospective Payment System (OPPS) for CY 2010.
+Appendix 2), this notice announces the second semi-annual meeting of the Advisory Panel on Ambulatory Payment Classification (APC) Groups (the Panel) for 2007.
+The purpose of the Panel is to review the APC groups and their associated weights and to advise the Secretary of the Department of Health and Human Services (DHHS) (the Secretary) and the Administrator of the Centers for Medicare & Medicaid Services (CMS) (the Administrator) concerning the clinical integrity of the APC groups and their associated weights.
+We will consider the Panel's advice as we prepare the final rule that updates the hospital Outpatient Prospective Payment System (OPPS) for CY 2008.

 Because of staffing and resource limitations, we cannot accept written comments and presentations by FAX, nor can we print written comments and presentations received electronically for dissemination at the meeting.

 Only hardcopy comments and presentations can be reproduced for public dissemination.
 All hardcopy presentations must be accompanied by Form CMS-20017 (revised 01/07).
 The form is now available through the CMS Forms Web site.
 The Uniform Resource Locator (URL) for linking to this form is as follows: http://www.cms.hhs.gov/cmsforms/downloads/cms20017.pdf.

 Presenters must use the most recent copy of CMS-20017 (updated 01/07) at the above URL.
 Additionally, presenters must clearly explain the action(s) that they are requesting CMS to take in the appropriate section of the form.
 They must also clarify their relationship to the organization that they represent in the presentation.